kai-lma/react-chat-client/README.md

 #### Why not static type check (Flow / Typescript)

-Adding static type check to React project is believe to be good practice for type safety and facilitate development process.
+Adding static type check to React project is believed to be a good practice for type safety and facilitate development process.
 However, the reasons why I'm not using static type to current project is listed below:

 - Current project is relatively small.
 Adding static type check won't speed up development process very much.
-- Requiring safety type checking places like socket event is runtime type-check, so TypeScript and friends won't shine much here.
+- Requiring type checking places like socket event object is runtime type-check, TypeScript and friends won't shine much here.

 When the project grows in size, it might be useful to introduce static type check to our code base.